Philippus/elastic4s/README.md

 val client = ElasticClient.fromNode(node)
 ```

 ## Create Index

+All documents in Elasticsearch are stored in an index.
+We do not need to tell Elasticsearch in advance what an index
+will look like (eg what fields it will contain) as Elasticsearch will adapt the index as more documents are added,
+but we must create at least create the index.

- To create an index that is fully dynamic we can simply use
+To create an index called "places" that is fully dynamic we can simply use:

 ```scala
 client.execute { create index "places" }
 ```

-This will create an index called places.
 We can optionally set the number of shards and / or replicas

 ```scala
 client.execute { create index "places" shards 3 replicas 2 }
 ```

-Sometimes we want to specify the properties of the types in the index.
-This allows us to override a fields type, the analyzer used, whether we should store that field, etc. To do this we add mappings
+Sometimes we want to specify the properties of the fields in the index in advance.
+This allows us to manually set the type of the field (where Elasticsearch might infer something else) or set the analyzer used,
+or multiple other options

+To do this we add mappings:

 ```scala
 import com.sksamuel.elastic4s.mapping.FieldType._